praxis-app/praxis/README.md

 ## Contributions

-Praxis is open to contributions, but we recommend creating an issue or replying in a comment to let us know what you are working on first that way we don't overwrite each other.

-Please read [CONTRIBUTING.md](https://github.com/forrestwilkins/praxis/blob/main/CONTRIBUTING.md) for details on this project.
+Praxis is open to contributions.
+Please read [CONTRIBUTING.md](https://github.com/forrestwilkins/praxis/blob/main/CONTRIBUTING.md) for more details.
+If you have any questions at all about contributing, feel free to contact us via [Discord](https://discord.gg/hJUHv4ckfK) as well.